Iran reaches deal with global nuclear watchdog for inspections over the next 3 months - KRDO

 “Until we sit down and talk, nothing’s going to happen.
 It doesn’t mean that when we sit down and talk we’re going to succeed, but we do know that if we don’t take that step, the situation is just going to go from bad to worse,” a senior State Department official said.

-Jake Sullivan, Biden’s national security adviser, told CNN last week that US officials were particularly worried about Iran’s decision to refuse to cooperate with the IAEA and that the “first order of business here would be for the Iranians to take the decision to move further out of compliance, and then I do believe that there is a diplomatic pathway.”
+Jake Sullivan, Biden’s national security adviser, told CNN last week that US officials were particularly worried about Iran’s decision to refuse to cooperate with the IAEA and that the “first order of business here would be for the Iranians to take the decision to stop the process of moving further out of compliance, and then I do believe that there is a diplomatic pathway.”

 “We’re at an early stage here,” Sullivan said.
 “It’s going to take work, it’s going to take hard-headed, clear-eyed diplomacy, and ultimately it’s going to take a decision by Iran that they are prepared to take the steps required to assure the world, and prove to the world, that their (nuclear) program is for exclusively peaceful purposes.”

-Note: Correction: An earlier version of this story erroneously omitted part of Jake Sullivan’s full quote to CNN.
-It has been corrected.